 3. Focus on Your Food Habits

-Avoid Raw Food from the Untrusted Vendors: Don’t eat raw vegetable and fruits from the untrusted vendors in the streets.
+Avoid Raw Food from the Untrusted Vendors: Don’t eat raw vegetables and fruits from the untrusted vendors in the streets.
 Unhygienic and contaminated food causes severe stomach infections.
 Be careful about such things while you are in a Nepal tour.

-Digestive Supplements and Medicines: Always keep Digestive Supplements and probiotics whenever you are travelling in Nepal because they might also enhance the resistance and digestibility of your body.
+Digestive Supplements and Medicines: Always keep Digestive Supplements and probiotics whenever you are traveling in Nepal because they might also enhance the resistance and digestibility of your body.
 Always keep medicines related to diarrhea and other foodborne diseases with you.